charlesyoussef/phpipam_sync/README.md

 The Role-based Access Control (RBAC) on the subnet management is natively built inside PHPIPAM which can be consumed from the server Web interface.

-The program includes a built-in scheduler to run the rerun the program every 15 minutes.
+The program includes a built-in scheduler to run the rerun the program every X minutes, where X is 15 by default but can be set via a user input (in which case the minimum allowed value is 5).
-This way you do not need to use a separate cron job to schedule it.
+This is to simplify the use and avoid the requirement of having a separate cron job to schedule the program.

 ## Usage